-Executive: The current IAHA Board of Directors.
+Board: The current IAHA Board of Directors.

-Management and Supervisors: Current IAHA employees with specific roles determined by the relevantstaff dispositions.
+Management and Supervisors: Current IAHA employees with specific roles determined by the relevant staff dispositions.

-Whistle-blower: Is a person being a Board Director, Member, Manager, employee or contractor of an entitywho, whether anonymously or not, makes attempts to make or wishes to make a report in connection with reportable conduct and where the whistle-blower wishes to avail themselves of protection against reprisal for having made the report.
+Whistle-blower: Is a person being a Board Director, Member, Manager, employee or contractor of an entity who, whether anonymously or not, makes attempts to make or wishes to make a report in connection with reportable conduct and where the whistle-blower wishes to avail themselves of protection against reprisal for having made the report.

-Conflict of Interest: Means a situation where there is an actual, potential or perceived divergence between the individual interests of a Board Member or employee and their professional and work related obligations to IAHA, such that an independent observer might reasonably question that the Board or employee's or member's conduct may have been influenced by his or her own private interests or personalcircumstances.
+Conflict of Interest: Means a situation where there is an actual, potential or perceived divergence between the individual interests of a Board Member or employee and their professional and work related obligations to IAHA, such that an independent observer might reasonably question that the Board or employee's or member's conduct may have been influenced by his or her own private interests or personal circumstances.

-Chief Executive Officer (CEO): Chief Executive Officer of IAHA.
+CEO: Current Chief Executive Officer of IAHA.